-The Golden Bowler in Stubbington is one of the last traditional independent pubs in the area and has been owned and operated by our family for over 35 years.
+The Golden Bowler in Stubbington is one of the last traditional independent pubs in the area, owned and operated by our family for over 37 years.

 Why not relax in our Lounge Bar, a comfortable place to sample the bar menu or enjoy a glass of wine, traditional beer or real ale, or dine in our informal Restaurant with its cosy, pleasant atmosphere for locals and visitors alike.